dream-num/univer-presets/README.md

 ### For Browsers

 -   Basic Spreadsheet
--   Basic Spreadsheet with Web Worker support
--   Spreadsheet with Web Worker and Advanced Features
+-   Spreadsheet with Advanced Features
--   Spreadsheet with Web Worker, Advanced Features, and Collaboration Features
+-   Spreadsheet with Advanced Features and Collaboration Features

 ### For Node.js

 -   Headless Spreadsheet

-## What's included in each preset?
+-   [ ] Headless Spreadsheet with Advanced Features

-## Special Note
+## Usage

-Univer Presets are meant for users who use package managers and bundlers.
-If you are not using package managers and bundlers, but script tags in HTML, please refer to our [demos](https://todo) here.
+Please to our [official website](https://univer.ai/guides/quick-start).
+If these presets do not meet your requirements, you can use code in examples and presets as references.

 ## Contributing

-### For Community Members

-Since this repo use `univer-pro` which is private as its submodule, you will fail to checkout submodules, install dependencies and run scripts.
-But you can use code in examples and presets as reference to build your own Univer application.
+Please open issues to submit your feature requirements.